Oriental poppies: how to grow them

 - Family Papaveraceae

-- Flowering Flowering from May to July, with large solitary ephemeral blooms
+- Flowering Flowering from May to July, in large solitary and ephemeral flowers

 - Height 50 to 120 cm